Calorie counter by photo app

 This page should emphasize speed, less friction, and fewer steps between eating and tracking.

-Photo logging differentiates the app
+Photo logging is the app wedge

 That is the most defendable wedge against larger incumbents competing on broad calorie-counter language.

-The core features stay visible instead of getting buried in a crowded layout.
+The core features stay easy to scan instead of getting buried under a crowded comparison layout.

 Count calories from photos